krasimir/react-in-patterns/book/chapter-5/README.md

 ## Final thoughts

 *controlled* versus *uncontrolled* inputs is very often underrated.
 However I believe that it is a fundamental decision because it dictates the data flow in the React component.
-I personally thing that *uncontrolled* inputs are kind of an anti-pattern and try to avoid them if possible.
+I personally think that *uncontrolled* inputs are kind of an anti-pattern and I'm trying to avoid them when possible.